qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 snapshots.
 Until then this is the guard rail that says the window stayed harmless.

-### lock-order

-FT8 invariant 1: every raw lock has a rank, and the rank is kept.
-`checkLockRank()` asserts it before every acquisition - a lock may only be taken while holding locks that rank below it - so taking one the other way round aborts a debug build here rather than deadlocking somewhere else later.

-A rank violation therefore shows as a crash, not as a failure.
-What this test compares is the other half: which pairs are held at once at all.
-The inventory in `doc/developer/freethreading.md` names them, and a pair that is not in it is a finding - a lock order nobody has argued for - not a detail to print and move on from.

-### lazy-lock-spans-destruction - expected FAIL

-Open, and owned by the lazy protocol: B13-5 from the other end.
-`Module::get()` holds the lazy-type mutex across `PyObject_GetAttr()`, so arbitrary Python runs under it - and with it a refcount reaching zero, a wrapper being destroyed, a deferred C++ destructor running.
-That last one is what the state lock's own rule forbids for every other lock: a destructor reaches Qt and user code, so a raw lock held across it deadlocks against stop-the-world and against a re-entrant call.

-Found by the assertion in `DeferredActions::run()` when two of the tests here ran in the same process, which is why this one runs them rather than trying to rebuild the state they leave behind.
-Neither of them reaches it alone: it needs the wrappers the first one leaves for the collector and the type incarnation the second one causes.

-It no longer fires on either interpreter: a run that drops two hundred wrappers into the collector and then walks six uncreated types records no exception either. `Module::get()` still takes the mutex around the walk, so the drivers changed, not the protocol - hence *skipped*, never ok.
-Making it deterministic again needs a failpoint inside `Module::get()`, which belongs with the replacement of that protocol.

-Counted rather than asserted, because aborting on it would mean nobody can run a debug build until the lazy protocol is replaced.
-Only the lazy line of `contractExceptions()` is read: the wrapper-map exception is a different, documented one, taken on every type-narrowed lookup, so counting it in here would mean this test could never pass again.

 ### metaobject-commit-race, proof-metaobject-parse

-B15-2. `addMetaMethod()` held the meta-object lock across the construction of the instance `MetaObjectBuilder`, and constructing one parses the Python
-type: attribute lookup on every class member, warnings, delayed enum resolution.
-A raw lock held across that is the inversion the review describes - a member with a custom `__getattribute__` runs application code under it.

-The parse moved out of the lock, which splits the operation into a lookup that misses, a candidate built with no lock held, and a commit that publishes one winner.
-That split is the new window this test is about: the parked thread has built its candidate and is about to commit when the second one runs the same path, builds its own and publishes first.
+B15-2, from the test end: the notes have the measure under "Parsing a Python type happens outside the lock".
+Taking the parse out of the lock splits the operation into a lookup that misses, a candidate built unlocked, and a commit that publishes one winner, and that split is the window this test is about.
+The parked thread has built its candidate and is about to commit when the second runs the same path, builds its own and publishes first.
 The loser gives its candidate back - the capsule owns it, so dropping the last reference frees it below the lock - and continues with the winner's builder.
 Both signals have to end up in one meta object, at different indexes.

 `proof-metaobject-parse` clears `MetaObjectParseOutsideLock`.
 The parse then goes back under the lock and `SBK_ASSERT_NO_RAW_LOCK()` at the top of